tnisbett1995/IS-436-Group-7-Project/README.md

 ![Flowchart 2](https://cdn.discordapp.com/attachments/1157100616557019136/1180737960132493394/Screenshot_2023-12-03_at_12.10.45_AM.png?ex=657e82ea&is=656c0dea&hm=a633c34ea43a478dff734abeb0b9a4c3d793f6ebe94965609841b68f26b2d908&)

 For Gorilla Disttribution Center's Payroll System, the website begins with a dropdown/loadng page where either the client or the admin can sign in.
 A client is not able to sign up if the admin didn't create a profile for you.
 It is only when the admin creates a profile and gives the client an employee ID, then the client is able to create an account.

+Sign Up
+This is where users can sign up to create an account.
+However, before signing up, they must have access to an Employee ID provided by their HR Manager.
+When Admin-level access creates a profile for you, they will provide you with a UNIQUE Employee ID.
+Once you have an Employee ID, you can register your account.
+When signing up, you will have to provide your:
+1. Employee ID
+2. Username
+3. Password
+4. Email
+5. Phone
+6. Address
+7. City
+8. State
+9. ZipCode

+If you have already created an account with that username, email, or phone number, then it will not allow you to create a new account.
+You would have to talk to your HR Manager.
+Once you have successfully registered your account, you can sign in.

+Sign In
+Once your account has been created you can access your account by putting your Username and Password.
+When the Admin created your profile, they also gave you a Role that determines what type of access you have.
+If you have Role 1, then you will have client access.
+If your Role is 0, then it will be Admin access.
+The functionality and features available to you will depend on your role.

+Once you successfully log in, it will take you to your appropriate dashboard.

 ---